perez987/OpenCore-and-UEFI-Secure-Boot/README.md

 >sh ./sign_opencore.sh https://github.com/acidanthera/OpenCorePkg/releases/download/0.7.5/OpenCore-0.7.5-RELEASE.zip 0.7.5

 At the end we will have in the Signed folder the OpenCore .efi files digitally signed with our own keys.
-Copy the Signed folder to a folder (outside Ubuntu) that is accessible from Windows and/or macOS to put the signed files in the OpenCore EFI folder replacing the ones with the same name.
+Copy the Signed folder to a folder (outside Ubuntu) that is accessible from Windows and/or macOS to put the signed files into the OpenCore EFI folder, replacing the ones with the same name.

 ## 6. Include signatures into the firmware